 San Antonio is about 300 miles from Boca Chica, near Brownsville, so there’s a possibility that residents could see Starship in flight.
 Of course, the chances are better the further south people are.

-“The entire Rio Grande Valley, specifically Brownsville, Texas, alongside the entire community of space exploration enthusiasts are anxiously waiting for the upcoming SpaceX SN8 15-kilometer hop,” said Josh Mejia, executive director of the Brownsville Community Improvement Corporation.
+“The entire Rio Grande Valley, specifically Brownsville, Texas, alongside the entire community of space exploration enthusiasts are anxiously waiting for the upcoming SpaceX SN8 15-kilometer hop,” says Nathan Burkhart, BCIC Director of Marketing & Small Business Development.

 The Starship is the craft that SpaceX CEO Elon Musk hopes will someday shepherd people to the moon, Mars and beyond.